ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 but with different expectations for both the answers and the degree of certainty it the answers.

-Congestion control algorithms without experience of internet-scale deployment SHOULD seek Experimental status until real-world data is able to answer the questions in {{general-use}}.
-Congestion control algorithms with a record of measured internet- scale deployment MAY directly seek the Standards Track if the community believes it is safe, and the design is stable, guided by the considerations in
+Congestion control algorithms without experience of Internet-scale deployment SHOULD seek Experimental status until real-world data is able to answer the questions in {{general-use}}.
+Congestion control algorithms with a record of measured Internet- scale deployment MAY directly seek the Standards Track if the community believes it is safe, and the design is stable, guided by the considerations in
 {{general-use}}.
 The existence of this data does not waive the other considerations in this document.

-Algorithms that are designed for special environments (e.g., data centers) and forbidden from use in the general internet would, of course, seek real-world data for those environments instead.
+Algorithms that are designed for special environments (e.g., data centers) and forbidden from use in the Internet would, of course, seek real-world data for those environments instead.

 Experimental specifications SHOULD NOT be deployed as a default.
 They SHOULD